kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: lock)
              Lock each client individually by running the command specified by the lock-command option.

-     run-shell [-b] [-t target-pane] shell-command
+     run-shell [-bC] [-d delay] [-t target-pane] [shell-command] (alias: run)
-                   (alias: run)
-             Execute shell-command in the background without creating a window.
+             Execute shell-command or (with -C) a tmux command in the background without creating a window.
 Before being executed, shell-command is expanded using the rules specified in the FORMATS section.
-With
-             -b, the command is run in the background.
-After it finishes, any output to stdout is displayed in copy mode (in the pane specified by -t or the current pane if omitted).
-             If the command doesn't return success, the exit status is also displayed.
+With -b, the command is run in the background.  -d waits for delay seconds before starting the command.
+If -C is not given, any output to stdout is displayed in view mode (in the pane specified by -t or the current pane if omitted) after the command finishes.
+If the command fails, the exit status is also displayed.

      wait-for [-L | -S | -U] channel
                    (alias: wait)